Should You Really Be Worried About Forever Chemicals In Makeup?

 Should you continue to use makeup with PFAS in it?

-If you have a question about any of the beauty products you're using, Rani recommends putting it to the brand.
+If you have a question about any of the beauty products you're using, Ghosh recommends putting it to the brand.
 She assures R29 that they don't go into a black hole.
-"People like me — toxicologists — look at them," says Rani.
+"People like me — toxicologists — look at them," says Ghosh.
 "Questions often come into my inbox and I always give an honest response.
-Your favourite indie brand on Instagram?
+Your favorite indie brand on Instagram?
 Message them."
-Rani suggests asking: 'Do you conform to the European regulation?' or 'Have you got a safety assessment in place?'
+Ghosh suggests asking: 'Do you conform to the European regulation?' or 'Have you got a safety assessment in place?'
 She says that they are obligated to respond to you.
 "And if they don't, your business doesn't matter to them, so move on."